spcharc/SimpleHTTPFileServer/README.md

 About security
 =
-No https support.
-So the connections are not secured.
+~~No https support.
+So the connections are not secured.~~ Added https support

 It is designed to disallow viewing / modifying folder outside of shared ones.
-Don't rely on this.

 Read-only shares could not be changed.
-Don't rely on this.

-Any contribution is welcomed.
+Any contribution is welcome.